AlexJnshi/ab_react_project/README.md

 ### Update on 9th Dec 2020
 - `/products?categories=2874` is Members-only category, I think it will show depends on log-in state.
 For this task, this certain category should be removed from categories array.(Focus on details!;))
 - Find couple small issues may affect UX, listed blow:
     - When click category filters the data is not showing from first if you are browsing data not in first page before you click filter, but pagination is moving to 1.
+This may lead to a bug that if new data is not long enough the table and pagination will be shown without data
     ```
-        e.g. You current in page 2 for 'default category' data, then you click 'search by concern', the pagination move to 1, but data for 'search by concern' will show from page 2.
+        e.g. You current in page 2 for 'default category' data,
+        then you click 'search by concern', the pagination move to 1,
+        but data for 'search by concern' will show from page 2.
         it will be recovered by click pagination again
     ```
     - When moving to product detail page, the categories show slow or show previous product categories, then update info suddenly, may could solved by useMemo.